HomePosts8 Ways Mr. Cooper Customers Can Avoid Scams

 1. Only apply for mortgage assistance with Mr. Cooper

-If you need to request mortgage assistance, apply only with Mr. Cooper.
+If you ever need to request mortgage assistance due to a financial hardship or disaster, beware that scammers often target homeowners in need.
+Regardless of the circumstance, only apply for assistance with Mr. Cooper.
 As your mortgage servicer, you must apply through us, though scammers may lead you to believe otherwise.
 Contact us through verified phone numbers, websites, or email addresses, as scammers may pretend to be us.

 2. Be suspicious of unsolicited and government offers

 Don’t respond to unsolicited mortgage offers unless you verify them first.
-Contact sources using confirmed phone numbers, emails, etc. That said, we may reach out to you to offer help.
+Contact sources using confirmed phone numbers, emails, etc. If the source isn’t familiar, also look up their business history and research any complaints.
+That said, we may reach out to you to offer help or other services.
 Follow the tips within this article to help ensure it’s really us.
 When in doubt, stop communicating and contact us directly.

 Additionally, be suspicious of offers directly from government agencies.
-Government agencies like HUD and the Consumer Financial Protection Bureau (CFPB), and government-sponsored entities like Fannie Mae or Freddie Mac, will never contact you to offer you a loan modification.
-According to the FCC, government agencies will also never call you to request money or personal information.
+Government agencies like HUD and the Consumer Financial Protection Bureau (CFPB), and government-sponsored entities like Fannie Mae or Freddie Mac, will never contact you to offer you a loan modification, for example.
+According to the FCC, government agencies will also “never call, email, text, or message you on social media to ask for money or personal information.”

 3. Contact HUD-approved housing counselors for help